tomap/docpad-plugin-flickrimages/README.md

 ## Usage

 The way it works is by looking into `src/files/flickr-images/#{document.flickrImagesDirectory or document.basename}` for files.
 Where `flickrImagesDirectory` is set in your document's meta data, and if it doesn't exist it will use the document's basename (e.g. the basename of `my-holiday-2012.html.eco` is `my-holiday-2012`).
-Any files inside that path will be associated to your document, and retrieveable by `@getDocument().getAssociatedFiles()`
+Any files inside that path will be associated to your document, and retrievable by `@getDocument().getAssociatedFiles()`

 Lets see how this works, we have the document `src/documents/my-holiday-2012.html.eco`: